ohjelmistotekniikka-hy/ohjelmistotekniikka-hy.github.io/material/en_week5.md

 ### Practical work 3: New functionality

-Expand the code from last week (0.75p):
+Expand your project from last week (0.75p):

-- You must be able to run the program by running the command `poetry run invoke start`
+- You should be able to run your program using `poetry run invoke start`
-- Your program must be larger than last week's, and implement more of the features described in your spec document
+- The program should be bigger than last week's version _and_ implement some more functionality that's in your spec document.
+That is, your program should include more functionality that's useful for the user.
-- Mark the features you have implemented as "done" in your spec document
+- Mark the features that you have implemented as "done" in your spec document.

-More information can be found [here](/en/tasks/implementation).
+Implementation instructions can be found [here](/en/tasks/implementation).

 ### Practical work 4: Tests